-As the Master’s degree qualifies the holder to practice the regulated profession of Telecommunication Engineering, there are other access conditions specified in the order CIN/355/2009:
+Since the master’s degree qualifies the holder to practice the regulated profession of Telecommunication Engineering, there are other access conditions specified in the order CIN/355/2009:

-- Those who previously acquire the competencies set forth in section 3 of the Ministerial Order establishing the requirements for the verification of official university degrees that enable them to practice the profession of Technical Telecommunication Engineering and whose training is in accordance with that set forth in section 5 of the aforementioned Ministerial Order may be admitted to the Master’s Degree that enables them to practice the profession of Telecommunication Engineer.
+- Those who previously acquire the competencies set forth in section three of the Ministerial Order establishing the requirements for the verification of official university degrees that enable them to exercise the profession of Technical Telecommunication Engineering and whose training is in accordance with that set forth in section five of the aforementioned Ministerial Order may be admitted to the Master’s Degree that enables them to practice the profession of Telecommunication Engineer.

-- Likewise, access to the master’s degree will be allowed when the graduate degree of the interested party proves that he/she has completed the basic training module and the module common to the branch, even if not covering a complete block of the specific technology module, but 48 credits of those offered in the set of blocks of said module of a graduate degree that qualifies for the practice of Telecommunication Technical Engineering, in accordance with the aforementioned Ministerial Order.
+- Access to the master’s degree will be allowed when the bachelor’s degree of the interested party proves that he/she has completed the basic training module and the module common to the branch, even if not covering a complete block of the specific technology module, but 48 credits of those offered in the set of blocks of said module of a graduate degree that qualifies for the exercise of Telecommunication Technical Engineering, in accordance with the aforementioned Ministerial Order.

-- Likewise, those in possession of any Bachelor’s Degree may also be admitted to the program, without prejudice to the establishment, in this case, of any additional training that may be deemed necessary.
+- Those in possession of any bachelor’s degree may also be admitted to the programme, without prejudice to the establishment, in this case, of any additional training that may be deemed necessary.

 Therefore, in order to take the MET, it is recommended to pass one of the following courses:

-Other degrees in the fields of Engineering and Architecture are also admitted subject to the assessment of the Admission Committee of the degree.
+Other degrees in the fields of engineering and architecture are also admitted, but will be assessed by the Admission Committee of the degree.

-Graduates in programs corresponding to branches of knowledge other than Engineering and Architecture are not admitted.
+Graduates in programmes corresponding to branches of knowledge other than Engineering and Architecture are not admitted.

-The Academic Committee of the Master’s Degree may establish training complements for students coming from foreign universities or from other Engineering degrees outside Telecommunication, with the aim of leveling the educational background.
+The Academic Committee of the master’s degree may establish training complements for students coming from foreign universities or from other engineering degrees other than telecommunication, with to level the educational background.
 These training complements will be composed of courses of the Bachelor’s Degree in Engineering of Telecommunication Technologies, and will be defined individually, depending on the curricular development of each student, prior to the first registration.

-- Curriculum of the Master’s Degree in Telecommunication Engineering (specializing in Electronics) adapted for graduates of the Bachelor’s Degree in Industrial Electronics and Automation Engineering of the University of Vigo..
+- Curriculum of the Master’s Degree in Telecommunication Engineering (specialising in Electronics) adapted for graduates of the Bachelor’s Degree in Industrial Electronics and Automation Engineering of the University of Vigo.

-- Curriculum of the Master’s Degree in Telecommunication Engineering (specialities Telematics and Radiocommunication) adapted for Navy Officers with the Bachelor’s Degree in Mechanical Engineering
+- Curriculum of the Master’s Degree in Telecommunication Engineering (specialising in Telematics and Radiocommunication) adapted for Navy Officers with the Bachelor’s Degree in Mechanical Engineering.

 Other useful links: